How to Get Online Reviews for Your Business

 After shortlisting your review sites, set up the accounts by yourself rather than having someone else set up your business page, leading to any confusion that can result in losses.
 We recommend you take ownership of the page so that you are in control of the page at all times.

-Don’t stop at one review – keep requesting more
+2. Don’t stop at one review – request more

 You need not worry about setting up an online review process.
 You can email your customers and request a review.
 Isn’t that easy?
 A customer forms any decision about a product or business based on other reviews – only if these reviews originate from a trusted source.
 So, you can request a review while the offering is fresh in the minds of your customers.